 London Met alumna Giorgia Bacco studied International Marketing Communications MA (see our Marketing MA).
 She's the founder and director of Dottore London since graduating.
-This article from Great British Magwas first published in June 2017.
-Giorgia shared her experiences at London Met and how the Accelerator helped her set up her business which won the Big Idea Challenge.
+This article from Great British Mag was first published in June 2017.
+Giorgia shared her experiences at London Met and how London Met's business incubator Accelerator helped her set up her business which won the Big Idea Challenge.

 Giorgia Bacco admits there are barely enough hours in the day.
 She is a senior marketing executive at a publishing company, the co-founder of a thriving three-year-old business and the mother of seven-month-old Sophia.

 “I’m exhausted,” she says rolling her eyes, “but I always knew this would require a great deal of work.”
 The 34-year-old is referring to Dottore London, a company providing a range of medical services to the capital’s Italian community.
 Staffed by more than 20 Italian doctors it is housed in a terrace house on a quiet street near the British Museum.
 Listening to the Italian receptionist making appointments on the telephone it is easy to imagine one is in Rome rather than central London.

 Bacco, who was born and raised in Genoa, came to London as a student.
-She had acquired a degree in public relations and marketing in Milan but was lured to London Metropolitan University by the MA International Marketing Communications.
+She had acquired a degree in public relations and marketing in Milan but was lured to London Metropolitan University by the International Marketing Communications MA.
 Why London?
 She loved the city, spoke good English and America seemed “too far away” as a place to study.